 #6.
 Checking Road Conditions Is Critical When Driving In Iceland In March

-If you’re visiting Iceland in March, you’re likely to experience all that comes with the end of winter in a cold country, and that potentially includes snow or ice on the roads.
+If you’re visiting Iceland during March, you’re likely to experience all that comes with the end of winter in a cold country, and that potentially includes snow or ice on the roads.

 If you’re staying around Reykjavik you usually won’t need to worry, because the roads around the capital region are very well maintained and the weather is nicer than elsewhere in the country.
 Many of the main tourist attractions are also almost always still accessible.

-No matter where you drive though it’s important to keep an eye on the road conditions as they’re constantly changing.
+For March driving in Iceland, it’s important to keep an eye on the road conditions as they’re constantly changing.
 Use common sense when deciding whether it’s safe to be out driving, and if you don’t have experience with driving in winter conditions, be extra careful and err on the side of caution.
-Let the experts do their job, and when it’s safe, enjoy all the beauty that accompanies Iceland in March.
 Don’t forget to check out our guide on driving in Iceland!

 Though you hope you’ll never be in a situation to use them, Iceland has search and rescue teams that will come to your aid if you find yourself in a bind.
-Please use them only as a last resort, and don’t enter into a risky situation purely because you think you have the search and rescue team as a crutch to fall back on.
 It’s usually tourists they have to rescue who get themselves into dangerous situations as a result of overconfidence and/or a lack of preparation.

 You should always be careful when driving the highland roads (F roads).
 If you happen to find yourself driving on one (some are completely closed in the winter), you should exercise a healthy dose of caution.